-The ICAT Stakeholder Participation Guidance provides a set of principles for stakeholder participation, and the document states that it is a key recommendation to base stakeholder participation on these principles.
-The principles are inclusiveness, transparency, responsiveness, accountability and respect for rights.
-Reviewers should ensure that any key recommendations relating to stakeholder participation (followed by the user) have been interpreted consistent with these principles.
-The principles are discussed in full in the Stakeholder Participation Guidance and reviewers should use this as their guide for interpretation of them.
+transparency, responsiveness, accountability and respect for rights.
+Reviewers should ensure that any key recommendations relating to stakeholder participation (followed by the user) have been interpreted in a way that is consistent with these principles.
+The principles are discussed in full in the Stakeholder Participation Guide, and reviewers should use this as their guide for interpreting them.

-Reviewing adherence to the intent of assessment principles takes place at an overarching level.
+Review of adherence to the intent of assessment principles takes place at an overarching level.
 It is not a review of each individual key recommendation against each principle.
 Nor would all key recommendations that a user followed lend themselves to clear-cut evaluation.